 NCHS does all it can to assure that the identity of data subjects cannot be disclosed.
 All direct identifiers, as well as any characteristics that might lead to identification, are omitted from the data files.
-In addition, a small number of records have had one or more responses slightly modified through statistical perturbation.
-These modifications do not affect point estimates or statistical significance, but are intended to prevent definitive identification of individual respondents.
+In addition, some records have had one or more responses slightly modified through statistical perturbation.
+These modifications are intended to prevent definitive identification of individual respondents.
+They do not affect univariate point estimates and have a minimal effect on estimates of variance and tests of statistical significance.